Perigee is dedicated to building the smallest launch vehicles in the world to remove the barrier for reaching Earth orbit and beyond.

 Why being the smallest so important to us?

-Because by making rockets smaller, spaceflight becomes easier, more affordable, and for the first time in human history, truly sustainable.
+Because by making rockets smaller, spaceflight becomes easier, more affordable, and for the first time in human history, truly accessible.

 Small launch vehicles can be readily mass produced in a smaller production facility.